Writing your resume, writing your sales pitch.

-- Have you done a Spelling and Grammar check with a UK or Australian checker not USA?
+- Have you done a Spelling and Grammar check with the UK or Australian checker, not the USA?

 - If English is not your first language are you really happy with the Content, Spelling and Grammar.

 - Recruiters will need to make amendments to your resume.
 FACT – Whether you like it or not if a resume is not in a format that is format friendly you will be asked to send it again or passed over as too hard to format.
 Present your resume in a Word Document excluding Tables and complicated formatting.

 - Does your resume match your Linkedin profile?
 See article on How your Digital Footprint can help or hinder your Job Application Success.

 - Does your resume come with a Summary Profile that can be turned into an Executive Pitch?
 See Article on Why and How to write an executive summary.

 - Don’t pay good money to a Resume Writer – Find an experienced recruiter who values you and can help you with your resume investing time and energy into your campaign.
 See Article on Why you should build a relationship with a good recruiter or two.

 - Don’t SPAM your resume to everyone and every job.

 - Be HONEST!

 - Be prepared to reformat for each company.
 Your recruiter will advise what each potential employer prefers.